abubakarabdulsadiq-oss/Molecular_Docking/README.md

 # Molecular_Docking
-An introductory and comprehensive, step-by-step guide to using Schrödinger Maestro for Molecular docking.
+An introductory and comprehensive step-by-step guide to molecular docking.
 Designed for beginners and early-career researchers in medicinal chemistry and computational drug discovery.

 # DESCRIPTION
-# An Introductory and Comprehensive Guide to Using Schrödinger Maestro for Small-Molecule Drug Discovery, Design, and Optimization
+# An Introductory and Comprehensive Guide on Molecular Docking for Small-Molecule Drug Discovery, Design, and Optimization

 **Author:** Abdullahi Abubakar Sadiq
 **Specialty:** Computational Chemistry, Artificial Intelligence, and Machine Learning for Drug Discovery

 ## Overview
-This repository contains a beginner-friendly, step-by-step guide to using Schrödinger Maestro for small-molecule drug discovery workflows, including protein preparation, ligand preparation, molecular docking, docking validation, and post-docking analysis.
+This repository contains a beginner-friendly, step-by-step guide to molecular docking for small-molecule drug discovery workflows, including protein preparation, ligand preparation, molecular docking, docking validation, and post-docking analysis.

 The guide is intended for:
 - Students